 Tennyson's luck at last seemed to be on the upturn.
 At the beginning of 1849 he received a large advance from his publisher with the idea that he would assemble and polish his "elegies" on Hallam, to be published as a whole poem.
 Before the year was over he had resumed communication with Emily Sellwood, and by the beginning of 1850 he was speaking confidently of marrying.
 On 1 June In Memoriam was published, and less than two weeks later he and Emily were married quietly at Shiplake Church.
 Improbable as it might seem for a man to whom little but bad fortune had come, both events were total successes.

 The new Mrs. Tennyson was thirty-seven years old and in delicate health, but she was a woman of iron determination; she took over the running of the externals of her husband's life, freeing him from the practical details at which he was so inept.
 Her taste was conventional, and she may have curbed his religious questioning, his mild bohemianism, and the exuberance and experimentation of his poetry, but she also brought a kind of peace to his life without which he would not have been able to write at all.
 There is some evidence that Tennyson occasionally chafed at the responsibilities of marriage and paternity and at the loss of the vagrant freedom he had known, but there is nothing to indicate that he ever regretted his choice.
 It was probably not a particularly passionate marriage, but it was full of tenderness and affection.
-There sons were born, of whom two, Hallam and Lionel, survived.
+Three sons were born, of whom two, Hallam and Lionel, survived.

-After a protracted honeymoon of some four months in the Lake Country, Tennyson returned to the south of England to find that the publication of In Memoriam had made him, without question, the major living poet.
+After a protracted honeymoon of some four months in the Lake District, Tennyson returned to the south of England to find that the publication of In Memoriam had made him, without question, the major living poet.
 It had appeared anonymously, but his authorship was an open secret.

 This vast poem (nearly 3,000 lines) is divided into 131 sections, with prologue and epilogue; the size is appropriate for what it undertakes, since in coming to terms with loss, grief, and the growth of consolation, it touches on most of the intellectual issues at the center of the Victorian consciousness: religion, immortality, geology, evolution, the relation of the intellect to the unconscious, the place of art in a workaday world, the individual versus society, the relation of man to nature, and as many others.
 The poem grew out of Tennyson's personal grief, but it attempts to speak for all men rather than for one.
 The structure often seems wayward, for in T. S. Eliot's famous phrase, it has "only the unity and continuity of a diary" instead of the clear direction of a philosophical statement.
 It was bound to be somewhat irregular since it was composed with no regard for either chronology or continuity and was for years not intended to be published.
 The vacillation in mood of the finished poem, however, is neither haphazard nor capricious, for it is put together to show the wild swoops between depression and elation that grief brings, the hesitant gropings toward philosophical justification of bereavement, the tentative little darts of conviction that may precede a settled belief in a beneficent world.
 It is intensely personal, but one must also believe Tennyson in his reiterated assertions that it was a poem, not the record of his own grief about Hallam; in short, that his own feelings had prompted the poem but were not necessarily accurately recorded in it.